Dandy–Walker malformation: Ciliopathic genetic conditions

 A genetic condition is identified in around 33% of those diagnosed with DWM after birth.
 In a 2017 review, 4.3% were found to have PHACE syndrome, a condition involving brain, cardiovascular and eye abnormalities, while 2.3% had Joubert syndrome, a condition involving neurological and sometimes eye and kidney abnormalities.
 Anywhere from 21% to 81% of those with PHACE syndrome have DWM.
 Other comorbid genetic conditions that were found included oculocerebrocutaneous syndrome, oral-facial-digital syndrome, Coffin–Siris syndrome, Meckel–Gruber syndrome type 7 and Kallmann syndrome, among many others.
-DWM has also been associated with 3C syndrome, Rubinstein–Taybi syndrome, Marden–Walker syndrome, Sheldon–Hall syndrome, Shah–Waardenburg syndrome, Fryns syndrome,< Walker–Warburg syndrome, Fukuyama congenital muscular dystrophy, Ellis–van Creveld syndrome, Fraser syndrome, Aicardi syndrome, Cornelia de Lange syndrome,< Klippel–Feil syndrome and acrocallosal syndrome, among others.
+DWM has also been associated with 3C syndrome, Rubinstein–Taybi syndrome, Marden–Walker syndrome, Sheldon–Hall syndrome, Shah–Waardenburg syndrome, Fryns syndrome, Walker–Warburg syndrome, Fukuyama congenital muscular dystrophy, Ellis–Van Creveld syndrome, Fraser syndrome, Aicardi syndrome, Cornelia de Lange syndrome, Klippel–Feil syndrome and acrocallosal syndrome, among others.
+Craniosynostosis-Dandy-Walker malformation-hydrocephalus syndrome has also been described in a handful of cases.
 Many of these disorders are classified as ciliopathies, genetic disorders that affect the cellular primary cilia, thin cell projections made from microtubules that are believed to be crucial in signalling embryonic cell division and migration.
 DWM is one of the single largest predictors of a ciliopathic genetic disease.

 Other genes that have been linked to DWM include ZIC1, ZIC4, FOXC1, FGF17, LAMC1 and NID1.